 4. Provide industry and company context

 This is especially important for international applicants.
-Admissions officers may never have heard of your company, or your job function.
-Some context on your company (number of employees, turnover etcetera) and information about your industry can help them understand.
+Admissions officers may never have heard of your company or even your job function.
+Some context on your company (number of employees, turnover, etc.) and information about your industry can help them understand.

 5. Quantify your achievements